sptrakesh/http-router/README.md

 The **HttpRouter<Response>** class exposes two methods that are used to set up and perform routing:
 * **add** - Use to add paths or parametrised paths to the router.
+  * This is *not* thread safe.
+Configuring routing should generally not need thread safety, but if you need to ensure safety, use mutexes or similar concepts to prevent concurrent access to router.
 * **route** - When a client request is received, delegate to the router to handle the request.